Shopping

 -

-This powerful blender is our favorite for smoothies.
+This powerful blender is our favorite all-rounder.
 There's almost no fruit or vegetable you can't throw at this appliance.
 It is easily powered through kale and spinach, which can be tough for some blenders.
 Even with minimal liquid added, it turned frozen fruits into delicious smoothies without any trace of skin or seeds.
 This translated into some excellent dips.
 When making hummus, we could blend through chickpea skins and garlic, even without much liquid.
 We didn't find any lumps, seeds, or tough skins.
 Trust us, we were looking for them.

 Our experts were pleased to find that this was also great for making soup.
 The pitcher is heatproof, so we whizzed up leeks and potatoes into a delicious soup.
 In fact, while it's not a function advertised on the Zwilling website, some users found that running it for around five minutes creates enough heat to warm up and even cook vegetables for soup.
 However, that means you should be careful you don't overuse it when making colder drinks.
 We didn't have any problems in our tests, because we used the pusher insert when ingredients needed a helping hand to get close to the blades.